RMI-PACTA/PACTA_analysis/README.md

 </details>

-As an example, I'll use it to render the very document you are now reading:
+As an example, this is one way to use that computing environment to produce the very document you are now reading:

 -   I move to the parent directory of PACTA\_analysis and its siblings.